snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 Finally, thanks to [Kristoffer Snabb][ksnabb] and [Thales Mello][thalesmello] for improving the documentation!

+ADD A LINK TO THESE IMPROVEMENTS

 <h2 id="upgrading">4.
 Upgrading</h2>

-<h3 id="upgrading-ip">4.1 Upgrading the IP lookups enrichment</h3>
+<h3 id="upgrading-ip">4.1 Upgrading the IP Lookups Enrichment</h3>

-Whether you are using the batch or streaming pipeline, it is important to perform this upgrade if you make use of the IP lookups enrichment.
+Whether you are using the batch or streaming pipeline, it is important to perform this upgrade if you make use of the MaxMind IP Lookups Enrichment.

 To make use of the new enrichment, you will need to update your `ip_lookups.json` so that it conforms to [the new `2-0-0` schema][ip-lookups-schema].
 An example is provided in